MakMak445/StrainVisor/README.md

-1.  **Dash Frontend:** A user-friendly web interface for uploading experimental data, triggering analysis pipelines, and visualizing the final stress-strain curve.
+1.  **Dash Frontend:** A user-friendly web interface for uploading experimental data, triggering analysis pipelines, and visualising the final stress-strain curve.
-2.  **Data Analysis API:** A Python backend service (built with Flask/FastAPI) responsible for parsing, cleaning, and processing time-series force data from sensor logs.
+2.  **Data Analysis API:** A Python backend service responsible for parsing, cleaning, and processing time-series force data from sensor logs.
 3.  **Video Analysis & Sync API:** The core computer vision engine.
-This powerful Python service implements advanced algorithms to analyze high-speed video, track material deformation, and synchronize the visual data with the force data to produce the final analytical result.
+This powerful Python service implements advanced algorithms to analyse high-speed video, track material deformation, and synchronise the visual data with the force data to produce the final analytical result.

 ---